FLUID: A Unified Evaluation Framework for Flexible Sequential Data: Experiments and Analysis

-\textbf{Exemplar Tuning}~ We find that \et~(Table~\ref{tab:mainresults}-l) has significantly higher overall and mean-class accuracy than all other evaluated methods and uses similar compute as fine-tuning.
+~ We find that \et~(Table~\ref{tab:mainresults}-w) has significantly higher overall and mean-class accuracy than other evaluated methods and uses similar compute as fine-tuning.
 Figure~\ref{fig:KNN+FSL}-a shows how \et~quickly adapts to new classes and continues to learn in the standard data regime (high accuracy at the start and end of the stream).
 Finally, we show that \et~outperforms simple NCM + fine-tuning (Weight Imprinting) by $\sim$10\%, in addition to the practical advantages outlined in section~\ref{sec:methods}.